๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 A woman sitting on a boat floating on a small canal surrounded by colorful buildings.

-The start of my gondola ride in Venice.
+Start of a gondola ride in Venice.

-• Cichetti.
-Cichetti are small snacks typically served on a piece of bread and Venice is an excellent place to enjoy them.
+• Cichetti are small snacks typically served on a piece of bread and Venice is an excellent place to enjoy them.
 I had them at several places and my personal favorite was at a local spot called Vino Vero.

 A plate of bread with different savory toppings on it.

-๐Ÿš‡ Getting there: Venice has one of Italy’s international airports, Venice Marco Polo Airport (VCE), that you can fly into.
-Otherwise, it is located a three-hour train ride east of Milan.
+Venice is located on the northeast coast of Italy.
+It has one of Italy’s international airports, Venice Marco Polo Airport (VCE), that visitors can fly into.

 The train ride from Milan passes through the city of Verona, which is most famous for Casa di Giulietta, the setting for Romeo and Juliet.

-๐Ÿ—“๏ธ How long to visit: Two to three days in Venice is sufficient to do its main attractions and explore its different districts on foot.
+Two to three days in Venice is sufficient to do its main attractions and explore its different districts on foot.

 Given its popularity, try to avoid traveling to Venice during the weekend.
 The small canals and streets become overly crowded.
 It’s a much more pleasant city to visit on the weekdays.

-๐Ÿ€ My take: With its narrow streets and canals, Venice is a perfect place to wander.
+With its narrow streets and canals, Venice is a perfect place to wander.
 Venice has six districts and although San Marco is the most popular one, I enjoyed walking around the quieter Dorsoduro district the most.

 4. Bologna, Modena and Parma